-The University of Nicosia (UNIC) Medical School is planning to deliver their existing 5-year graduate entry MD programme that is structured and aligned with European and international medical education standards.
+The University of Nicosia (UNIC) Medical School Athens branch campus is planning to deliver a new six-year undergraduate Doctor of Medicine (MD) programme that is structured and aligned with European and international medical education standards.
 The curriculum is outcomes-based, clearly defining the knowledge, skills, behaviours, and professional values students must achieve by graduation.
 These intended learning outcomes are mapped to WFME standards and EU Directive 2013/55 and are regularly reviewed to ensure relevance to healthcare needs and alignment with the institution's mission.
-Documentation from the University of Nicosia outlines a spiral curriculum model with thematic modules that revisit core concepts with increasing complexity and clinical relevance.

-Since the Athens branch 5-year programme will be a direct replica of the successful graduate entry Nicosia programme, we do not feel that there are compelling grounds to mandate any specific adaptations.
+The Athens branch 6-year programme will be a direct replica of the successful newly-modernised 6-year Nicosia programme and we do not feel that there are compelling grounds to mandate any specific adaptations.